sgbaird/faith-family-science/_posts/2022-06-26-farmbot-spiritual-noise.md

 </span>
 anyone?

-Circling back a bit, I was reading a a [hackaday post about a TacoBot](https://hackaday.com/2022/06/22/an-impressively-functional-tacobot/) which led me to another post about [FarmBot](https://farm.bot/).
+[Circling back a bit](https://sgbaird.github.io/faith-family-science/2022/05/29/science.html), I was reading a a [hackaday post about a
+TacoBot](https://hackaday.com/2022/06/22/an-impressively-functional-tacobot/) which led
+me to another post about [FarmBot](https://farm.bot/) (!)
 I've been talking with V about it, and we're seriously considering purchasing one within the next couple years 👩‍🌾🌾🌱🍃🌿🌳🍅.